Managing Projects with Microsoft Project

 - Create project reports and understand the audience for each.

 Costs and Registration

 About Your Instructor

-This training will be led by Bridget Fleming, PMP, PMI-SP, MCP, a Microsoft Project Expert and Certified Professional with over 20 years of experience with Microsoft Project.
-Bridget was a core team member for the development of PMI’s Practice Standard for Scheduling – Second Edition, and ran a Microsoft Project help-desk for 15 years for a Fortune 100 organization.
-Bridget has trained thousands of people on implementing best practices in Microsoft Project, Project Server, and Project Online, at organizations including: Microsoft, Boeing Satellite Development Center, MetLife, Starbucks, General Atomics, Stone Brewing, Best Western, and AECOM.
+This training will be led by Bridget Fleming, PMP, PMI-SP, MCP, a Microsoft Project Expert and Certified Professional with over 25 years of experience with Microsoft Project.
+Bridget was the chair for the development of PMI’s Practice Standard for Scheduling – Third Edition, and ran a Microsoft Project help-desk for 15 years for a Fortune 100 organization.
+Bridget has trained thousands of people on implementing best practices in Microsoft Project, Project Server, and Project Online, at organizations including: Microsoft, Boeing Satellite Development Center, Huntington Ingalls Industries, Pratt & Whitney, General Atomics, Caterpillar, Par Pharmaceuticals, and Sellen Construction.